-One disadvantage of being an overweight teenager is not having any interest in exercise and physical education.
+1. One disadvantage of being an overweight teenager is not having any interest in exercise and physical education.

-Another reason teens might not care about exercise is because even though they try in the past to do it, they never can succeed and therefore they give up on it.
+2. Another reason teens might not care about exercise is because even though they may have tried exercise in the past, they feel like they have not been successful and therefore they give up on it.

-My final reason kids who are overweight and do not like to exercise is that they do not feel like they have the strength to do it.
-First off, you need the physical strength to accomplish these tasks because if you overwork yourself, the side effects are bad such as headaches, dehydration, and light-headedness.
-You also need upper body strength is very important, especially for kids, but being overweight and being lazy prevents them from having upper body strength and therefore kids cannot do basic exercises like sit ups, pushups, even planks that mostly everybody can do.
-I can relate to this probably the most out of the three reasons I presented you with, and here is why.
-When I boxed about a month ago, I was ok with it, the tasks were ok for me, but my only problem was I was getting overly tired after the first session.
-However, the second session was different.
-I was getting tired during the session, and by the end of the session, my head was killing me, I felt dehydrated and lightheaded, and it was not just the upper body strength, it was the whole session that made me feel lightheaded.
+3.My final reason kids who are overweight do not like to exercise is that they do not feel like they have the strength to do the exercise.
+First off, you need physical strength to complete an exercise.
+If you overwork yourself, the side effects are bad, such as headaches, dehydration, and light-headedness.
+You also need upper body strength.
+This is very important, especially for kids, but being overweight and being lazy prevents kids from having upper body strength.
+Therefore kids cannot do the basic exercises like sit-ups, pushups and even planks that most everybody can do.
+I can relate to this reason the most out of the three reasons I gave you and here is why: When I boxed about a month ago, I was ok with it, the tasks were ok for me, but the problem was that I was getting overly tired after the first session.
+The second session was different.
+I was getting tired during the session, and by the end of the session, my head was killing me.
+I felt dehydrated and lightheaded.
+It was not just the upper body strength, it was the whole session that made me feel lightheaded.

-How exercise will benefit overweight teens
+How exercise will benefit overweight teens.